Conflict Management explained: the styles, strategies, skills and practical examples

 Skills in Conflict Management

 Managers must first be able to identify the conflict occurring within an organization before they can manage it properly.
-Once there is a mutual understanding of what is going on, managers need to figure out whether it’s a simple or complex issue and then decide whether or not to involve all parties involved.
+Once there is a mutual understanding of what is going on, and what the sources of conflicts are, managers need to figure out whether it’s a simple or complex issue and then decide whether or not to involve all parties involved.

 Before entering into a discussion with conflicting parties, managers should consider the most effective method for resolving issues and try to understand where each side is coming from.
 It can also help if managers use some type of framework when engaging in discussions, such as using examples from their personal experiences or by summarizing points made during conversations.